Blendify/blender-manual/blender_docs/manual/render/shader_nodes/textures/voronoi.rst

 In some configurations of the node, especially for low values of *Randomness*, rendering artifacts may occur.
-This happens due to the same reasons described in the Notes section in the
-:doc:`White Noise Texture </render/shader_nodes/textures/white_noise>` page
-and can be fixed in a manner similar to that described in the aforementioned section.
+This happens due to the same reasons described in the :ref:`Notes section <shader-white-noise-notes>` in the White Noise Texture page and can be fixed in a similar manner as described there.

 Examples
 ========